YohannesTH/audio_streaming_platform/README.md

-# The Audio Streaming Platform: Your Ultimate Audio Experience
+# The Audio Streaming Platform

 **The Audio Streaming Platform** is a Flutter application designed to provide a seamless audio streaming experience from YouTube content.
 Enjoy your favorite **podcasts, music, lectures, and more** without the distractions and data consumption of video playback.